-Carroll University is now accepting applications for its Master of Science in Nursing degree with a Clinical Nurse Educator focus (MSN-CNE).
+Carroll University is now accepting applications for its Master of Science in Nursing degree with a Nurse Educator focus (MSN-NE).
 The program is designed to provide students with the knowledge and skills to inspire the next generation of nurses, whether they are an educator in an academic or clinical setting.

 This advanced degree offers tools necessary to develop, implement and evaluate nursing curricula and to ensure individuals are ready to mentor practicing nurses.

 The program was created to fit into working nurses’ busy schedules and offers flexibility via:

 - Eight-week courses that meet one night per week

 - Hybrid delivery with online and in-person courses